 - In assessing whether a restriction of competition is significant, qualitative and quantitative criteria should be relevant.
-This amendment is intended to provide a more flexible framework for the assessment of horizontal price, quantity and market allocation agreements as well as of vertical resale price maintenance and absolute territorial protection, which are currently deemed generally significant restrictions of competition according to the practice of the Federal Supreme Court. - Consumers should have the right to file suits based on alleged infringements of competition law. - The limitation period should be suspended during the investigation of ComCo and subsequent appeals. - There should be certain time limits for concluding the investigation of ComCo and subsequent appeal procedures.
+This also means that the actual effects should be investigated when assessing agreements. - Consumers should have the right to file suits based on alleged infringements of competition law. - The limitation period should be suspended during the investigation of ComCo and subsequent appeals. - There should be certain time limits for concluding the investigation of ComCo and subsequent appeal procedures.